Dhilipkumar-max/Sustain_AI/README.md

 **A comprehensive sustainability platform built with Flutter and Supabase**

-*Recreating the React version with identical UI/UX and functionality*
+*Recreating the React version with identical UI/UX and functionalit*

 [Features](#-features) • [Getting Started](#-getting-started) • [Screenshots](#-screenshots) • [Documentation](#-project-structure)